1 Obesity Alters the Metabolism

 • In lean people—without visceral adipose tissue accumulation—the adipose tissue functions as it should signaling satiety, helping to regulate glucose and lipid metabolism, and curbing excessive inflammation.

 • An estimated 10 – 30% of obese people are metabolically healthy.
 Just like normal weight individuals this group of obese people doesn’t show any overt signs of metabolic disease.
 They tend to have very moderate SCI and only a mild metabolic dysfunction.
 The major question science tries to answer is if those healthy obese people also develop an unhealthy metabolic patterns with age.
-The problem is that we are lacking at the moment a solid indicator we could add to a lipid panel or a fasting glucose test at check-ups that can estimate the degree of SCI.

 Metabolically unhealthy:

 • People with a high degree of adiposity or a genetic profile that promotes visceral adiposity tend to have systemic chronic inflammation and manifested metabolic dysfunction.
-The normal regulation of metabolic function is pretty much hijacked by the hormones and chemicals secreted by the adipose tissue.
+The normal regulation of metabolic function is pretty much hijacked by the hormones and proinflammatory cytokines secreted by the adipose tissue.
 Development of chronic diseases is apparent.

 • Lean people with a high degree of visceral fat due to a genetic predisposition will have increased SCI and a matabolism that is not efficietly regulated.
 They have an increased risk for chronic diseases.